WeblateOrg/weblate/docs/admin/access.rst

 Locking down Weblate
 ++++++++++++++++++++

-To completely lock down your Weblate installation, you can use :setting:`REQUIRE_LOGIN` to force users to sign in and :setting:`REGISTRATION_OPEN` to prevent new registrations.
+To completely lock down your Weblate, you can use :setting:`REQUIRE_LOGIN` to force users to sign in and :setting:`REGISTRATION_OPEN` to prevent new registrations.

 Site wide permissions
 +++++++++++++++++++++